Coffee could help you sleep better

 REPLENISHING THE BODY

 ‘Coffee is full of antioxidants, which fight free radicals in the body,’ explains Harriet Matley from Percol Coffee.
-‘Free radicals are cells missing an electron from their structures, so they ‘steal’ electrons from other cells and proteins within the body, causing damage and even leading to diseases.
-Antioxidants neutralise the free radicals in the bloodstream,’ she adds.
-The body naturally produces more of these free radicals than it does antioxidants, so you should top up your supply by eating fresh fruit and veg – and drinking a few cups of coffee.
+‘Free radicals are cells missing an electron from their structures, so they ‘steal’ electrons from other cells and proteins, causing damage and even leading to diseases.
+Antioxidants neutralise the free radicals in the bloodstream’.
+Humans naturally produce more of these free radicals than it does antioxidants, so you should top up your supply by eating fresh fruit and veg – and drinking a few cups of coffee.
 Research also suggests drinking coffee has other benefits.
 Last year, a study published in the Journal Of The National Cancer Institute found drinking coffee could reduce the risk of melanoma, the deadliest form of skin cancer, by a fifth.

 COFFEE BEAN BEAUTY